microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Microsoft.Graph.Applications.md

 Get jobs from applications

 ### [Get-MgApplicationSynchronizationJobSchema](Get-MgApplicationSynchronizationJobSchema.md)
-Get schema from applications
+The synchronization schema configured for the job.

 ### [Get-MgApplicationSynchronizationJobSchemaDirectory](Get-MgApplicationSynchronizationJobSchemaDirectory.md)
-Get directories from applications
+Contains the collection of directories and all of their objects.

 ### [Get-MgApplicationSynchronizationTemplate](Get-MgApplicationSynchronizationTemplate.md)
 Get templates from applications

 ### [Get-MgApplicationSynchronizationTemplateSchema](Get-MgApplicationSynchronizationTemplateSchema.md)
-Get schema from applications
+Default synchronization schema for the jobs based on this template.

 ### [Get-MgApplicationSynchronizationTemplateSchemaDirectory](Get-MgApplicationSynchronizationTemplateSchemaDirectory.md)
-Get directories from applications
+Contains the collection of directories and all of their objects.

 ### [Get-MgApplicationTemplate](Get-MgApplicationTemplate.md)
 Get entity from applicationTemplates by key